baudom/baudom/README.md

 ## Whats up bud'? 👋

-💼 I'm Dominik, 18 Years young and in my second year of Apprenticeship as Software Developer.
+💼 I'm Dominik, 18 Years young and in my third year of Apprenticeship as Software Developer.

 Here are some of my currently Skills and Interrests:
 <table>